fernandesleticia/agenda-bot-golang/README.md

 # i-home-bot-golang
-A telegram bot built in Go
+A telegram bot built in Go to automate home tasks